mobley-trent/kaggle/README.md

 to understand the trends, challenges and tools used by data scientists and machine learning practitioners.

-3.Tesla Stock Price Analysis and Prediction with Deep Learning:
+3. Tesla Stock Price Analysis and Prediction with Deep Learning:
 In this notebook, we will first perform EDA on the Tesla stock prices dataset to understand the trends and patterns in the data.
 Next, we will use a LSTM deep learning model to predict future stock prices.

+4. Customer Segmentation:
+A comprehensive analysis of customer data in a mall with K-means clustering.

 ## Contributing
 If you find any errors or have suggestions for improvements, please feel